App version: 0.1.0

 Using a Cosigner

 A cosigner on an auto loan is someone who agrees to make car loan payments on your behalf if you’re unable to do so.
 A cosigner is typically a family member or close friend who has a stronger credit history than you do.
 Your lender will consider the cosigner’s credit history when you apply for the loan, which may help you qualify for a loan with a lower APR.
 You can use a cosigner if you’re taking out a new auto loan or refinancing a car loan.A cosigner does not have any legal claim to the car.
-However, their credit score can be damaged if you don’t pay off the loan on time.
+However, their credit score can be damaged if you miss payments or make late payments.

 The Takeaway